Last updated on March 3rd, 2018 at 12:08 pm

 - 2 apples peeled, cored and diced into 1/2 inch cubes

 - 1/2 cup orange juice

-In a large skillet, melt the butter and add the 1/4 cup brown sugar, diced apples and cinnamon.
+- In a large skillet, melt the butter and add the 1/4 cup brown sugar, diced apples and cinnamon.
 Toss the apples around and make sure they are fully coated by butter and sugar and saute for about 3 minutes.
-Do not stir during these 3 min, so that the apples caramelize on one side.
+Do not stir during the first 3 minutes, so that the apples caramelize on one side.
 After 3 minutes toss the apples again and let them caramelize for another 3 minutes on the other side.
 Let cool.

-Roast uncovered for about 1 hour and 30 minutes or until done to your preference.
+- Roast uncovered for about 1 hour and 30 minutes or until done to your preference.
 Usually you would roast for about 20 minutes per pound, so if your pork is smaller or bigger, adjust as necessary.